What You Need to Know About the Art of Spending Money

-Generally, non-alcoholic drinks add up to a third of the cost of your meal, side dishes can easily cost upwards of $5 each.
-Furthermore, the more you order, the higher your cost will be.
+Generally, non-alcoholic drinks add up to a third of the cost of your meal and side dishes can easily cost upwards of $5 each.

 If you dine out twice a month using this technique, you'll save $110.40 per year!
 That's a pretty nice hunk of change to save for choosing to drop the cost of drinks, isn't it?

-This is a perfect example of strategic spending.
-You make small sacrifices so that you can enjoy something wonderful and not go broke doing it!
+This is a perfect example of how you can make small sacrifices, enjoy something wonderful and not go broke doing it!

 There are many options people have in today’s world for how they wish to live.